Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 | Model Accuracy | F1‑score of predictive models | ≥ 0.90 (industry‑specific) |

-Present these in dashboards (Power BI, Tableau) or as a Quarterly Emerging Technologies & Automation Report.
+Present these in dashboards (Power BI, Tableau) or as a Quarterly Emerging Technologies and Automation Report.

 6. Common Pitfalls and How to Dodge Them